Skip to main content

 " Kunwar Shakti, You are forgetting, Pratap Singh naam hai humara.
 I don't judge people without knowing them.
 So the question of liking or disliking someone doesn't arise."

 " Because what she told was true.
 I have no right to insult my mother's promise and her family for my plans and dreams.
-I do hope to clearly tell her my reasons though."
-He walked away leaving Shakti utterly confused.
-He gathered his brother must have liked the girl but denied it but he knew very well Kunwar Pratap always spoke what he felt.
+I do hope to clearly tell her my reasons, though."
+He walked away, leaving Shakti utterly confused.
+He gathered that his brother must have liked the girl, but denied it, but he knew very well Kunwar Pratap always spoke what he felt.

 " Kunwar Pratap."
 Jaivanta Bai entered his room as he stood up.
 She never called him Kunwar Pratap until she was at a public gathering or disappointed with him.
 He gathered it must be the second reason as he saw her serious face.